A four part series on the history of the Sherbrook Pool

 October 8, 1985, Winnipeg Free Press

 In August 1985 the pool had to be closed when water began leaking through the roof and ceiling.
-Repairs were estimated at $20,000 - $30,000 but the Recreation and Social Services Committee voted in October not to repair it, but to instead to make a list of everything that needed repair and get an estimate for a complete fix.
-It was expected to be in the range of $250,000.
+Repairs were estimated at $20,000 - $30,000 but the Recreation and Social Services Committee voted in October not to repair it, but to instead to generate a list of everything that needed repair and get an estimate for a complete fix.
+The estimate was in the range of $250,000.

 The pool did have a number of things going against it.